-Joint MBA/MPP Degree Master of Public Policy + Master of Business Administration
+Joint MBA-MPP Degree Master in Public Policy + Master of Business Administration

 Jacksonville University offers a joint-degree program in which qualified students may obtain both a Master of Business Administration (MBA) and a Master of Public Policy (MPP) degree.
 This innovative program allows substantial cross crediting of coursework.
-The JU MBA-MPP dual degree program is a three-year full-time program with year one in either the JU MPP program or JU MBA program.
-Part time study is also available.
+The JU MBA-MPP dual degree program is a three-year program.

 Graduating seniors and mid-career applicants: